PCI Compliance for Small Business: What You Need To Know

 - Look for vendors with the latest scanning engine technology that (1) can run during your business hours without compromising the network and (2) has measures in place to minimize “false-positives” results.

-- Consider vendors that offer unlimited scanning and rescanning, as vulnerability scans, while only are required quarterly, are encouraged to be done on a more regular basis.
+- Consider vendors that offer unlimited scanning and rescanning, as vulnerability scans, while only required quarterly, are encouraged to be done on a more regular basis.

 Step 7: Submit PCI Compliance Documentation